akka/akka/akka-docs/rst/java/stream/stages-overview.rst

 zip
 ^^^
-Combines elements from each of multiple sources into tuples and passes the tuples downstream.
+Combines elements from each of multiple sources into `Pair` s and passes the pairs downstream.

 *emits* when all of the inputs have an element available